 1991 Preliminary ballot for the Nebula, the award given

 was placed on the 1993 Recommended Books for the Teen

 Age by the New York Public Library.
-Book
+Book Five, Silent

-O'Malley) was nominated for the A.L.A Young Adults "Best
+was nominated for the A.L.A Young Adults "Best Books"

-Ms. Crispin has taught many writing workshops since becoming
+Ms. Crispin taught many writing workshops since becoming

 a full time professional in 1983.
 Her teaching credits

-writing seminar at Towson State University, and numerous
+a two-day writing seminar at Towson State University,

-where she is a frequent guest.
-She currently teaches writing
+Trek conventions, where she was a frequent guest.
+She

-workshops at Anne Arundel Community College
+taught a writing course at Anne Arundel Community College